amoghmv/about-me/README.md

 ### 🏗️ In Progress

-**Not only these ones above, but I'm also pursuing MOOCs and studying subjects like Machine Learning Mathematics, Probability and Programming.**
+**Not only these ones above, but I'm also pursuing MOOCs and studying subjects like Machine Learning, Mathematics - Probability, Calculus, Algebra, etc. and Programming.**
 - **Indian Road Accident Analysis** — uncovering patterns in timing, geography, and cause
 - **Airbnb Pricing Project** — predicting price bands from listing features in Indian cities